 - Also, It was intentional

-- Finally, the touching with a dangerous weapon
+- Finally, the touching was with a dangerous weapon

 In cases of intentional ABDW, the prosecutor only needs to prove a slight touching.
 Also, the prosecutor does not need to prove any actual injury.

-The second way a prosecutor can prove an ABDW charge in Massachusetts is by reckless conduct.
-In order to be found guilty of reckless assault and battery with a dangerous weapon the prosecutor must prove defendant caused bodily injury.
-In order to prove reckless ABDW the prosecutor must prove
+The second way a prosecutor can prove an ABDW charge in Massachusetts is to prove reckless conduct.
+In order to prove reckless ABDW the prosecutor must prove:

 - First, the bodily injury was done with a dangerous weapon